pulzze/autoflow-documentation/docs/ids/action-uuid-sha1/fields/namespace.md

-Valid values are one of [dns, url, oid, x500, nil] or a valid UUID
+The type of namespace for the UUID.
+Valid values are one of [dns, url, oid, x500, nil] or a valid UUID.